0xTranqui/lostandfound-zora-marketplace/README.md

 > Line 7: Change the import from "@zoralabs/v3/dist/addresses/1.json" to "@zoralabs/v3/dist/addresses/4.json"

-When you press save (on both files) to run this code, you will get a pop up that alerts you that you are on the wrong network and you need to switch to rinkeby to continue using the app.
+When you press save (on both files) to run this code, you will get a pop up on the site that alerts you that you are on the wrong network and you need to switch to rinkeby to continue using the app.
 Follow those instructions :)

 If you have completed all these steps, you should now be looking at a locally hosted + rinkeby version of https://www.lostfound.world/ !!!